netdata/netdata/README.md

 ./netdata.start
 ```

-For this to work, you need to have persmission to create a directory in /run or /var/run or /tmp.
-If you run into problems, try to become root to verify it works.
-Please, do not run netdata are root permanently.
-Since netdata is a web server, the right thing to do, is to have a special user for it.

 Once you run it, the file netdata.conf will be created.
 You can edit this file to set options for each graph.
 To apply the changes you made, you have to run netdata.start again.

-To access the panel for all graphs, go to:
+To access the web site for all graphs, go to:

  ```
  http://127.0.0.1:19999/